isharawat/atlan/README.md

 - The application allows users to visualize the tables.
 Dummy Tables are provided in the left panel under the heading "All Tables".

+- The application provides table pagination to efficiently manage and navigate large datasets.

 ## Technology Stack

-- **Frontend:** Developed using React.js and the Monaco React Editor library for the code editor component.
+- **Frontend:** Developed using `React.js` and `Monaco React Editor` library for the code editor component.
 - State management: Utilizes `useContext` and `useReducer` for centralized state management, avoiding prop drilling.

-- Other libraries and tools as needed.
+## Optimization Performed

+### Pagination for Efficient Rendering of Large Row Datasets

+To enhance the performance and user experience of our application, we've implemented a robust pagination system.
+This feature is designed to handle and display large datasets without overloading the browser or causing performance issues.

+### Further enhancements

+Initially, each tab had its own SQL query editor component, which tightly coupled the code and result states, making it challenging to manage and store each editor component separately.
+To enhance code organization and maintainability, the following optimizations were implemented:

+- **State Centralization:** The states for code and result were removed from individual editor components and centralized at the parent component level i.e., tab component.
+- **Reusability:** This change allowed us to reuse a single editor component across multiple tabs, reducing complexity and improving efficiency.

 ## Getting Started